ticky/lnshot/Readme.md

    [Install]
    WantedBy=default.target
    ```
+3. If you use one Steam account per user account on your computer, add `--single-user-id64` and for your [64-bit Steam user ID](https://developer.valvesoftware.com/wiki/SteamID), separated by spaces, in between `lnshot` and `daemon`.
+You can find this ID in `loginusers.vdf` in your Steam settings directory, or online using <steamid.io> or <steamid.uk>.
-3. Save the file
+4. Save the file
-4. Run `systemctl enable --user lnshot.service` to make it automatically start in the future.
+5. Run `systemctl enable --user lnshot.service` to make it automatically start in the future.